Visiting Areas: Vermont, Central Massachusetts, Western New Hampshire, New York Section 2 (Select Schools)

-Tony Volpone is in his fifth season as Castleton Football Head Coach in 2018.
+Tony Volpone is in his sixth season as Castleton Football Head Coach in 2019.
 He led the Spartans to consecutive 7-3 seasons in 2014 and 2015 while ranking in the top of the conference on both offense and defense.

 In 2016, Castleton posted a 4-3 record within the ECFC, the third straight year with a winning conference mark for the Spartans.
 Among the highlights were a convincing road win at Mount Ida and a come-from-behind victory over Maritime (N.Y.) on Senior Day.
 Soren Pelz-Walsh wrapped up his Castleton career as one of the top wide receivers in program history, plus he became the first Academic All-American in program history.
 In total, a program-record 16 players received ECFC All-Academic honors, and nine Spartans earned All-ECFC recognition.

 During the 2015 season, the Spartans tied a program record by going 7-3 overall and then finished at 5-2 in the ECFC.
 Castleton finished in the top half of the league in scoring while ranking second in the ECFC in scoring defense.
 Volpone produced Castleton’s first 1000-yard rusher while also finishing second in the ECFC in passing.
 The Spartans also boasted the second-best scoring defense (21.2) while ranking sixth nationally in red zone defense and 10th in turnover margin.
 Individually, he had players earn ECFC Rookie and Offensive Lineman of the Year honors as well as a program-record seven First-Team All-Conference selections.